monkdbofficial/monk-documentation/documentation/blob/08_blob_with_monkdb.md

 ---

-## What Are BLOBs in CrateDB?
+## What Are BLOBs in MonkDB?

-- BLOB (Binary Large Object) storage in CrateDB allows storing large, unstructured files.
+- BLOB (Binary Large Object) storage in MonkDB allows storing large, unstructured files.
 - It is separate from standard relational tables and does not support SQL operations like SELECT, JOIN, or WHERE filtering on BLOB content.
 - Each BLOB is identified by a SHA-1 hash of its content.